Top 5 Orthopedic Doctors in Gurgaon

 1. Always Properly: Before you start any sport or exercise, take some time to get your body ready.
 This means doing light movements and stretches that get your blood flowing and your muscles warm.

-2. Use Good Technique: Learning the right way to do things in your sport is very important.
+2. Use : Learning the right way to do things in your sport is very important.
 Whether it’s how you throw a ball, run, or lift weights, using the correct form makes sure you’re using your body efficiently and not putting too much pressure on one part.
 A coach or instructor can help you with this.

 3. Increase Slowly: Don’t try to go from doing nothing to playing intensely every day.
 Your body needs time to get stronger and adjust to new activities.
 Gradually increase how often you play, how long you play, and how hard you push yourself.
 This helps prevent overuse injuries.